Crockpot Hot Dogs When You Need to Feed A Crowd Without Fuss

 • 24 hot dogs

-• 2 cups broth, See notes for liquid flavor options
+• 2 cups broth, see notes for liquid options

 Instructions

-• Plug in your slow cooker and set it to the low setting.
+• Plug in the slow cooker and set it to the low setting.

 24 hot dogs

-• Pour 1 cup of broth or beer into the bottom of the slow cooker.
-The liquid will help keep the hot dogs moist as they cook.
+• Pour the broth into the bottom of the slow cooker.
+The liquid will create steam and help keep the hot dogs juicy.

 2 cups broth